 The partners commissioned an outline business case in 2014.
 The purpose of this business case was to prove that the Hub concept was technically feasible so that the partners could proceed confidently to implement it.
 The business case was also a snapshot in time, at August 2014 (and updated in February 2016), and it has inevitably adapted and changed as the project progressed.
 Nonetheless, it showed that there was a strong rationale for a Mildenhall Hub whenever and however it is pursued; for taxpayers, service users and service providers.

 Each partner has developed their own internal business case and funding plans.
-View Forest Heath’s reports on this matter.
+For more information visit our Background reports page.